layrjs/layr/docs/introduction/data-storage.md

 The `showMessages()` function calls the [`find()`](https://liaison.dev/docs/v1/reference/storable#find-class-method) method with three parameters:

 - The first parameter (`{}`) specifies the query to be used when searching the messages in the database.
-In the present case, an empty object is specified, so all the messages can be potentially returned.
+In the present case, an empty object is specified, so any message can be returned.
 - The second parameter (`{text: true, createdAt: true}`) specifies which attributes should be returned.
 Instead of an object describing the attributes to return, we could have specified `true` to return all the attributes of the `Message` component, but it is good practice to specify some attributes explicitly so we avoid data over-fetching when new attributes are added to a component.
 - The third parameter (`{sort: {createdAt: 'desc'}, limit: 30}`) specifies some options to sort the messages by reverse-chronological order and limit the number of messages to 30.